mtougeron/k8s-pvc-tagger/README.md

 `--tag-format` - Either `json` or `csv` for the format the `aws-ebs-tagger/tags` and `--default-tags` are in.

+`--allow-all-tags` - Allow all tags to be set via the PVC; even those used by the EBS controllers.
+Use with caution!

 #### Annotations

 `aws-ebs-tagger/ignore` - When this annotation is set (any value) it will ignore this PVC and not add any tags to it